-Natural Balance Vegetarian canned dog food earns the Advisor’s second lowest tier rating of 2 stars.
+Natural Balance Vegetarian canned dog food receives the Advisor’s second-lowest tier rating of 2.5 stars.

-The Natural Balance Vegetarian product line lists just one canned dog food, a recipe claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Natural Balance Vegetarian product line includes one canned dog food, a recipe claimed to meet AAFCO nutrient profiles for adult maintenance.

 Natural Balance Vegetarian Formula